pie/woocommerce-waitlist-sober-compatibility/README.md

-# Pie Plugin Template
+# WooCommerce Waitlist Sober Theme Compatibility

-Just a starter template for basic WordPress plugins.
-Please create a new repo from this template and make the relevant edits to reflect your plugin.
-If you can improve this plugin template, then please feel free to raise an improvement idea on Slack for discussion.
+This plugin adds some functoinality to make WooCommerce Waitlist more compatible with the Sober Theme by UIX Themes.

-Steps to get up and running with integrated updates:
+Steps to get up and running:

-1. Create a repository from this template and note your repository slug
+1. Download the zip of the latest release
-1. Clone to your local machine, cd into the directory and run `./init.sh`
+1. Upload to your WordPress install
-1. Start coding!
+1. Activate

 Deploying updates:

-This plugin template is set up to work with integrated WordPress updates through the use of [yahnis-elsts/plugin-update-checker](https://github.com/YahnisElsts/plugin-update-checker) and [rymndhng/release-on-push-action](https://github.com/rymndhng/release-on-push-action)
+This plugin is set up to work with integrated WordPress updates through the use of [yahnis-elsts/plugin-update-checker](https://github.com/YahnisElsts/plugin-update-checker) and [rymndhng/release-on-push-action](https://github.com/rymndhng/release-on-push-action)